 One of the world’s great long distance walk trails

-Stretching nearly 1000km from Kalamunda through to the historic town of Albany on the south coast.
+Stretching nearly 1000km from Kalamunda through to the Albany on the south coast, winding through the heart of the scenic South West of Western Australia.

 The Bibbulmun Track is one of the world's great long distance walk trails, stretching nearly 1000km from Kalamunda through Dwellingup, Collie, Balingup, Donnelly River Village, Pemberton, Northcliffe, Walpole, Peaceful Bay and Denmark to the historic